You want to buy a house. But you have massive student loan debt. So you automatically think: “I can’t get a home loan because of my student loans.”

-Here’s an example.
-Let’s say you owe $100 thousand in student loans and your monthly payment under the Revised Pay As You Earn plan is $300.
-In this case, your FHA lender has to use $1 thousand as your assumed monthly payment.
-That number can kill your debt-to-income ratio.
+Let’s say you owe $100 thousand in student loans and your monthly minimum payment under the Revised Pay As You Earn plan is $300.
+In this case, your FHA lender has to use $1 thousand as your assumed monthly student loan repayment.
+That number can kill your DTI ratio.

 Either one of those plans will give you a monthly payment that’s higher than your IDR payment but much lower than your imputed payment under the 1% rule.

-Protip.
-Once you’re approved for the FHA loan, there’s likely nothing stopping you from switching back to your income driven repayment plan and getting that lower payment.
+Once you’re approved for the FHA loan, there’s likely nothing stopping you from switching back to your income-driven repayment plan and getting that lower payment.

-So, regardless of whether you’re in deferment, forbearance, or under an income driven repayment plan, the FHA guidelines provide that your lender mus use either:
+So, regardless of whether you’re in deferment, forbearance, or under an income-driven repayment plan, the FHA guidelines provide that your lender must use either: